JosephPKC/MonsterSudoku/README.md

 To generate a puzzle: gen m n p q file_path.
 This will generate a random puzzle based on the m, n, p, q parameters and save it to a text file at file_path.

-To solve a puzzle: solve file_path [-v].
+To solve a puzzle: solve file_path [optional arguments].
 This will load up a puzzle from the file_path and solve it.
-The -v optional argument will give you a detailed report at the end.

-Alternatively, you can also do solve -g m n p q [-v].
+Alternatively, you can also do solve -g m n p q [optional arguments].
 This will first randomly generate a puzzle based on the m, n, p, q parameters , and then solve it.

+### Optional Arguments

+When solving a puzzle, you can set various options.
+These are:

+  - -v: After solving the puzzle, or experiencing a timeout, it will display a report displaying the time taken by each heuristic and algorithm, # of nodes, # of dead ends, etc.

+  - -u: Will also display the current puzzle state after each assignment and backtrack.

+  - -p: Used with -u, it will pause the solving after each assignment and backtrack until an input is received.

+  - -s: Used with -u, it will add a delay after each display.

+  - -all: Use all heuristics to solve the puzzle.

+  - -mrv: Enable the mrv heuristic.

+  - -md: Enable the md heuristic.

+  - -lcv: Enable the lcv heuristic.

+  - -acp: Enable arc consistency-3 check as a pre-processor.

+  - -mac: Enable arc consistency-3 check after each assignment.

+  - -fc: Enable forward check after each assignment.

+  - -do: Only enable the dynamic ordering heuristics: mrv, md, lcv.

+  - -cp: Only enable th arc consistency-3 checks and forward checks.